alexjurkiewicz/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 }
 ```

 The `timeout` field specifies the time-to-live (TTL) value in seconds for setting cache time per endpoint.
-It takes precedence over the `cache_options.cache_timeout` setting at the API level if configured for a specific endpoint.
+It takes precedence over the `cache_options.cache_timeout` setting at the API level if configured for a specific endpoint. `0` means no caching.

 {{< note success >}}
 **Note**